Suraksha8-Sadhwani/CodeClause_Customer_Segmentation_System/README.md

 # Customer Segmentation System
 This project aims to develop a customer segmentation system using three different clustering algorithms: DBSCAN, K-Means, and Model-Based Clustering.
 The system is designed to help businesses identify distinct customer groups based on their purchasing behaviors, demographics, or any other relevant features.
 The project utilizes a dataset obtained from Kaggle and provides visualizations of the clustering results for each algorithm.
 # Dataset
 The dataset used in this project was obtained from Kaggle and is available as a CSV file named customer_segmentation.csv.
-You can download the dataset from [insert link to the dataset on Kaggle] and place it in the data directory within the project.
+You can download the dataset from Kaggle and place it in the data directory within the project.
 # Methodology
 The customer segmentation system is developed using the following methodology:

 Data Collection: Obtain a relevant dataset from a reliable source.
-In this project, we used the "Customer Segmentation" dataset from Kaggle, which contains information about [provide a brief description of the dataset].
+In this project, we used the "Customer Segmentation" dataset from Kaggle.

 Data Preprocessing: Perform necessary preprocessing steps to clean and prepare the data for clustering.
 This may include handling missing values, removing duplicates, scaling features, and encoding categorical variables.